-To go meta on the issue here: as a child actress coming into fruition, Dakota's heading into some treacherous waters... she needs a Keith Richards life preserver.
-She's a lost little girl, and making personal lostness part of the role isn't the same as playing a lost little girl in such a way as to make us swoon from your lostness, to cry and pine and bemoan our own lostness at the same time.
+As a child actress coming into fruition, Dakota's heading into some treacherous waters... she needs a Keith Richards life preserver.
+She seems to have forgotten she used to have acting.
+She's a lost little girl and making personal lostness part of the role isn't the same as playing a lost little girl in such a way as to make us swoon from the cinematic complexity of your acted lostness, to bemoan our own lostness reflected but in a cathartic not depressing manner.
 It's not just Cherie throwing a tantrum of indecision, it's Dakota throwing a tantrum by draining Cherie's tantrum of cinematic resonance.
-It's kind of like when your trying to do improv with someone who wont obey the first rule of improv (always say yes) and so every attempt to start a scene is shot down by them without even thinking ("I'm a devil!" - "No you're not")- In that way Fanning's become like another child star whose precocious genius has seemed to fade, Christina Ricci (as Nathan R. writes about on Film Experience).
+It's kind of like when your trying to do improv with someone who wont obey the first rule of improv (always say yes) and so every attempt to start a scene is shot down by them without even thinking.
+Another example is Don Rickles whose act is insulting people in the audience.
+No one minds getting insulted because the love in his heart is palpable, that's the trick of Curie's rock moxy and Dakota's problem.
+She's the Rickles where the same insults fall flat and bruise feelings, escalating the urge to quietly leave the club.
+She's become like another child star whose precocious genius has seemed to fade, Christina Ricci (as Nathan R. writes about on Film Experience).
 If moviedom was their parents, Christina and Dakota would be going through a phase, a kind of passive aggressive tantrum, like Richard Burton in EXORCIST 2 (below).
 Sometimes too, as with Burton, if you have a rep of being a great actor, directors are skittish about telling you how bad your sucking.
-And you go on auto-pilot, not realizing future generations will be laughing at you for aeons to come.
+And you go on auto-pilot, not realizing future generations will be cringing over your hammy bad vibe hangover of a performance for aeons to come.

 Since we never see the Curie spark in Fanning we never really see what it was she lost, or if she even lost it.
 We can only discern that that some people were born to rock, and others to fold napkins at a gift shop and occasionally dress like Stevie Nicks.
 I'm not knocking napkin folding or Stevie Nicks.
 Most of us--myself included--leave the rock world for folding napkins sooner or later.
 Maybe napkins are all we can handle once the devil collects his first chunk of his due.

 Only a few go the distance like Joan and Keith, for whom no drug will ever supplant their rooted allegiance to rock, which is why they're free to do as much of them as they want.
 The rest of us may have rocked and had a good time, but love of rock never really supplanted our love of drugs or our longing for a sense of rooted creature comfort.
-We'd rather stay home and listen to music and get high than go out on the road and deal with afternoon sound checks in bars still reeking of smoke, booze, sweat and vomit from the night before.
+We'd rather stay home and listen to music and get high than go out on the road and deal with afternoon sound checks in barrooms still reeking of smoke, booze, sweat and vomit from the night before.
 We'd rather not have to worry about staying more or less sober until after the first set.
 And we hope Dakota doesn't turn out like us, but on the other hand, you can't hang in the doorway forever.
 As for the real Cherie Curie, she finally found her own Keith Richards life preserver...with chainsaw sculpture!
 Big sister, burn on!